edoardopirovano/psv/README.md

 This repository contains the Probabilistic Swarm Verifier (PSV) package presented in my thesis, which is based on PRISM-games.

-To install on Linux, ensure you have recent versions of Make, GCC, G++ and JDK intalled and run `make` followed by install `./install.sh` in this directory.
+To install on Linux, ensure you have recent versions of Make, GCC, G++ and JDK intalled and run `make` followed by `./install.sh` in this directory.

 To run, execute `bin/psv`, which will give further instructions on the options available.